fffaded/SIEGuardian-Dataset/README.md

 The NPDI dataset is a commonly used pornographic video dataset containing a total of 77 hours of video material.
 It contains 400 pornographic and 400 normal videos covering people from different regions and ethnicities.
 Normal videos are further subdivided into two categories, easy and difficult.
 Easy videos are randomly selected from popular video platforms, while difficult videos are obtained by searching for keywords, such as swimming, wrestling, etc.

 Due to **copyright** constraints, we are unable to provide the videos directly.
-All requests for the NPDI dataset must be submitted to Prof. Sandra Avila at [sandra@ic.unicamp.br]()。
+All requests for the NPDI dataset must be submitted to Prof. Sandra Avila at [sandra@ic.unicamp.br]().